 Change request

-Recommended approach to Sage X3 Change control management
+Recommended approach to Sage X3 Change Control management

-Practical experience shows that regular meetings combined with electronic automation are a viable approach to "change management" for many organizations.
+Practical experience shows that regular meetings combined with electronic automation are a viable approach to change management for many organizations.

-It’s generally regarded as good practice in the delivery of controlled design and production "changes" to schedule regular review meetings.
-Whether for incremental releases, or major "changes", these should include a formal review of the business case, risk analysis discussions, and to sign off on the requirements.
+It’s generally regarded as good practice in the delivery of controlled design and production changes to schedule regular review meetings.
+Whether for incremental releases, or major changes, these should include a formal review of the business case, risk analysis discussions, and to sign off on the requirements.

-All registered Sage X3 users can create change requests.
+Note - information All registered Sage X3 users can create change requests.

 Having created the initial change request, the Change request function uses standardized procedures to enable efficient handling of all subsequent stages in the change cycle:

-- Key personnel can be assigned to the change request that can identify and understand the requirements.
+• Key personnel can be assigned to the change request that can identify and understand the requirements.
 These personnel will also be able to control the consequence of any changes.

-- It provides visibility of all proposed changes and the impact of those changes on key commitments.
+• It provides visibility of all proposed changes and the impact of those changes on key commitments.

-Personnel authorized for involvement in your "change management" process can therefore ensure the technical impact of the "change" meet your business needs and goals for product delivery.
-With easy access to data and the critical information needed for the assessment of the business case for the requirements, business risk is managed and minimized. - The requirements can be adapted where necessary to respond to the customer's changing business requirements.
-Unauthorized or unintended deviations can be prevented.
+Personnel authorized for involvement in your change management process can therefore ensure the technical impact of the change meets your business needs and goals for product delivery.
+With easy access to data and the critical information needed for the assessment of the business case for the requirements, business risk is managed and minimized.

-You use the Change request function, therefore, to manage your end to end "change" processes in full.
-When combined with regular meetings it provides a highly effective and efficient control mechanism in the rejection or successful delivery of a "change".
+You use the Change request function, therefore, to manage your end to end change processes in full.
+When combined with regular meetings it provides a highly effective and efficient control mechanism in the rejection or successful delivery of a change.

 How to find a specific change request